stephenslab/EBNM-moderated-t/README.md

 We use the [dscr](https://github.com/stephens999/dscr) package to perform dynamic comparisons for different estimation methods on simulated RNA-seq data (simulation based on [GTEx](https://gtexportal.org/home/) RNA-seq dataset).

+The codes for our proposed method *VL+eBayes+ash* are shown in `analysis/method.Rmd`.
 The codes of simulation studies are in directory `dsc-poisthin-indep` (simulate RNA-seq data with independent genes) and `dsc-poisthin-dep` (simulate RNA-seq data with dependent genes).
-The codes to produce the figures in the paper are in `analysis/simulation.rmd`.
+The codes to produce the figures in the paper are in `analysis/simulation.Rmd`.